Useful Information

 STEP 1

-Your first day is very important, so please arrive at the school EARLY:
+Your first day is very important so please arrive at the school at 8.30.

 When you arrive in the school, please go to RECEPTION – Malvern House staff will show you where to go next.